Report an accessibility problem

 Students complete either an applied project or thesis for the culminating experience.

-For the required methods coursework, students complete OGL 550 and 570 if in the applied project culminating experience option.
-Students in the thesis option complete OGL 574 and 575.
+For the required methods coursework, applied project students complete OGL 570, and thesis students complete OGL 574 and 575.

-Other courses may be used for the methods and elective coursework with approval of the academic unit.
+Other courses may be used for the methods and elective coursework with the academic unit's approval.

 Admission requirements